 The verdict, a passive-aggressive style of communication is NOT effective.

 The assertive communication style is the holy grail of great communication and is the most effective style of communication ( as defined by these four classic styles).
-If you have an assertive communication style then you are well on your way to success!
+If you have an assertive communication style, you are well on your way to success!
 You’re able to voice your thoughts and opinions while respecting the thoughts and opinions of others.

 And when it comes to feelings and emotions, where the aggressive communicator is highly charged, focused on attacking and blaming the other person, you take ownership of your emotions